Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 After saving the file, it is immediately taken into use.

 ## Testing the service

 The documentation says that LoadBalancer implementation is provider-specific, and it looks like the Vagrant version exposes the LoadBalancer on all the nodes to the NodePort.
 When testing with curl, it looks like services do get called from both nodes successfully.

 ### Finding out the port

-The port can be queried with
+The port can be queried with:

 {% highlight bash %}
 $ ./kubectl.sh describe service/iletest